-It was cold and dark outside; a very typical German winter weather nowadays.
+It was cold and dark outside; very typical German winter weather nowadays.
 My family does not celebrate Christmas very big and fancy as other families do.
 We usually enjoy a rather plain and simple Christmas, without many gifts and a fancy dinner.

 The specific day was the 24th of December 2019 which is the official start of Christmas in Germany, it was just my parents, one of my 3 brothers and me chatting for a few hours, drinking tea and enjoying some Christmas cookies, cuddling up in a cosy blanket, a little different to a hot African Christmas.

-It was 5 weeks before I was going to fly to South Africa to start my EcoTraining Professionals Field Guide Course on the 1st of February 2020, so back then there were a lot of other things to talk and think about.
-I still had to pack boxes of clothes, my furniture and move everything out of my apartment into a storage place.
+It was 5 weeks before I was going to fly to South Africa to start my EcoTraining Professionals Field Guide Course on the 1st of February 2020, so back then there were a lot of other things to talk about and think about.
+I still had to pack boxes of clothes, and my furniture and move everything out of my apartment into a storage place.
 And I still had to finish my last few weeks at my job as a Key Account Manager in a pharmaceutical company, where I spent most of my time in a car travelling all over Germany.
 It was a busy time!

 Now, fast forward to the 23rd of December 2020 better known as the year of Covid, where I now spend a very different Christmas.
 Here I am sitting with my fellow students at our graduation ceremony.
 It is hot and humid, the type of weather that makes you want to stand under a cold shower 24 hours per day.